jenstornell/eu-cookie-confirm/README.md

 ## About

+**Filesize:** 0.4 kB gzipped

 Really simple library with pure vanilla javascript, no jQuery involved.
-It's just 1.0 kB minified and 0.4 kB gzipped.

 - Supports accessability with aria attributes
 - Supports options

-1. The first time the user is visiting the page, the user will see a dialog box.
-1. If the user click the accept button, the script that contains cookies will always be loaded from now on.
-1. If the user click the cancel button, the script that contains cookies will never be loaded from now on.
-1. On the next visit, no matter which button the visitor previously clicked on, the dialog box is not shown again.
+- Supports animations
+- Supports multiple styles
+- Supports position

-To rememder the choice made by the user, local storage is used.
+To remember the choice made by the user, local storage is used.

 ## Setup